anastasia2022be1/backend-registration/README.md

 1. **Register**: The user submits their email and password.
 If successful, a verification email is sent.
 2. **Verify**: The user clicks the verification link sent to their email.
 3. **Login**: The user can log in with their email and password after verification.
+4. **Access Protected Routes**: Use the received JWT token to access routes like /reports.